-The usefulness of this case study for the development of Flash Flood! was the availability of ground survey data of the stable river valley just three years prior to the flood, and repeat surveys afterwards, which were used by Milan (2012) and provided for this work.
-To have detailed surveys shortly before a geomorphically active event such as this is rare and cannot be planned for so provided an exciting opportunity.
-This survey was captured in the summer of 2003 using a back-pack Global Positioning Satellite (GPS) system across a 500 m reach section.
-Although similar surveys were available for after the flood, it was decided to recapture the same 500m in more detail using a Terrestrial Laser Scanner (TLS) in the summer of 2014.
-The recovery period after extreme events varies widely between different areas, depending on factors like local vegetation, soil or climate, but can take decades although this survey was conducted 7 years after the flood the channel had still yet to recover and largely reflected the immediate post-flood environment.
+The usefulness of this case study for the development of Flash Flood! was the availability of ground survey data of the stable river valley just 3 years prior to the flood and repeat surveys afterwards, which were used by Milan (2012) and provided for this work.
+To have detailed surveys shortly before a geomorphically active event such as this is rare and cannot be planned for, so it provided an exciting opportunity.
+This survey was captured in the summer of 2003 using a backpack global-positioning-satellite (GPS) system across a 500 m reach section.
+Although similar surveys were available for after the flood, it was decided to recapture the same 500 m in more detail using a terrestrial laser scanner (TLS) in the summer of 2014.
+The recovery period after extreme events varies widely between different areas, depending on factors like local vegetation, soil, or climate, but can take decades.
+Although this survey was conducted 7 years after the flood, the channel had still yet to recover and largely reflected the immediate post-flood environment.